-Since its inception in 1985, the Motherisk team has counselled over half a million women, their families and health professionals.
+Since its inception in 1985, the Motherisk team has counselled nearly a million women, their families and health professionals.
 Motherisk counsels approximately 200 callers each day.
 The telephone information service at Motherisk operates daily from 9:00 a.m. to 5:00 p.m.
 Each week 10 to 20 women are scheduled for the Motherisk clinic following exposure to known or suspected teratogens, new drugs with sparse information, chronic drug therapy or drugs of abuse.

 Do drugs ingested by the mother reach her breast milk?

 Quite often.
 But that doesn't mean they will affect the baby.
 Motherisk is currently working to understand what controls the amounts of drugs that find their way into breast milk.
 Most medications enter the breast milk to some degree.
 Researchers and clinicians who study the use of drugs during lactation will tell you that in most cases, the amount of medication that enters the breast milk will not be high enough to cause harm to the baby (less than 10% relative infant dose).
 In most cases, there is no need to interrupt breastfeeding.
 To know which specific drug is safe to use while breastfeeding, please talk to your doctor or call Motherisk.

 What is the safest medication to take in pregnancy?